ondrolexa/apsg/README.md

 ### I'm using conda or mamba to manage environments

-If you have already have conda or mamba installed, you can create environment with:
+If you already have conda or mamba installed, you can create environment with:

     conda config --add channels conda-forge
-    conda create -n apsg python apsg jupyterlab pyqt
+    conda create -n apsg python apsg jupyterlab pyqt6

 or using mamba

-    mamba create -n apsg python apsg jupyterlab pyqt
+    mamba create -n apsg python apsg jupyterlab pyqt6

 #### Current release info